 The "English-type" refers to the subjects who used the English value of the GCP to interpret the English reflexives.
 The "Japanese-type" refers to the subjects who applied the Japanese value of the GCP to interpret the English reflexives, and the "Russian-type" refers to the subjects who used the Russian value of the GCP to interpret the English reflexives.
 "Others" refers to the subjects who used the GCP value other than that of English, Japanese or Russian.
 It is interesting that the number of subjects who has the Japanese-type setting of the GCP is the smallest.
 6 out of 81 subjects applied the Japanese value of the GCP.
+More than half of the subjects, 48 out of 81, have the Russian-type setting of the GCP.
 27 subjects have the GCP value of English.
 It means that 93% of our subjects interpreted the English reflexives using the non-NL binding system (i.e., either the English-type or the Russian-type).